psu-libraries/etda_workflow/README.md

 Committees and Committee Roles are not currently being imported from LionPATH for The Graduate School's Master's Thesis submissions.

-The LionPATH integration uses sftp to pull CSV dumps of the Committee Roles, Student Program data(submissions), Program Head/Chair, and Committees (in that order) from LionPATH.
+The LionPATH integration uses sftp to pull CSV dumps of the Committee Roles, Student Program info, Program Head/Chair, and Committees (in that order) from LionPATH.
 The bash script: `lionpath-csv.sh` does most of the work to grab these CSVs from the LionPATH sftp server.
 The files follow these file naming conventions:

 	Committee Roles: PE_SR_G_ETD_ACT_COMROLES
 	Student Program Information: PE_SR_G_ETD_STDNT_PLAN_PRC